dyninc/qstring/README.md

 }
 ```

-## Additional Notes
-* All Timestamps are assumed to be in RFC3339 format
-* A struct field tag of `qstring` is supported and supports all of the features
-you've come to know and love from Go (un)marshalers.
-  * A field tag with a value of `qstring:"-"` instructs `qstring` to ignore the field.
-  * A field tag with an the `omitempty` option set will be ignored `qstring:"name,omitempty"`

 ### Complex Structures
 Again, in the spirit of other Unmarshaling libraries, `qstring` allows for some
 more complex types, such as pointers and time.Time fields.
 A more complete